Wedderburn–Artin theorem

 In algebra, the Wedderburn–Artin theorem is a classification theorem for semisimple rings and semisimple algebras.
-The theorem states that an (Artinian) (Note: By the definition used here, semisimple rings are automatically Artinian rings.
+The theorem states that a(n Artinian) (Note: By the definition used here, semisimple rings are automatically Artinian rings.
 However, some authors use "semisimple" differently, to mean that the ring has a trivial Jacobson radical.
 For Artinian rings, the two notions are equivalent, so "Artinian" is included here to eliminate that ambiguity.) semisimple ring R is isomorphic to the product of finitely many n_{i}-by-n_{i} matrix rings over division rings D_{i}, for some integers n_{i}, both of which are uniquely determined up to permutation of the index i.
 In particular, any simple left or right Artinian ring is isomorphic to an n-by-n matrix ring over a division ring D, where both n and D are uniquely determined.

 Theorem

 Let R be a (Artinian) semisimple ring.
 Then the Wedderburn–Artin theorem states that R is isomorphic to the product of finitely many n_{i}-by-n_{i} matrix rings $M_{n_i}(D_i)$ over division rings D_{i}, for some integers n_{i}, both of which are uniquely determined up to permutation of the index i.

 There is also a version of the Wedderburn–Artin theorem for algebras over a field k.
 If R is a finite-dimensional semisimple k-algebra, then each D_{i} in the above statement is a finite-dimensional division algebra over k.
 The center of each D_{i} need not be k; it could be a finite extension of k.

 Note that if R is a finite-dimensional simple algebra over a division ring E, D need not be contained in E. For example, matrix rings over the complex numbers are finite-dimensional simple algebras over the real numbers.